Last Updated on: August 2023

 Logical Reasoning: the ability to observe facts (often presented visually as patterns or images), identify the rules that govern these facts and apply these rules.

 Use Visual Reasoning 1 to 4, to familiarise yourself with the various style of logical reasoning examinations.
-In addition, use our ‘Grid’ activity to further your abilities in identifying rules within visual images.
-Answers and feedback are provided.

 Should you be unsure as to how to proceed with your preparation, please get in touch.

-Activities suitable for TUI Airways Pilot Cadet Programme (MPL, 2023) Preparation
+Activities suitable for TUI Airways Pilot Cadet Programme (MPL, 2024) Preparation

-We recommend using the content shown below in coordination with our Online Preparation Planners in preparation for assessment for the TUI Airways Pilot Cadet Programme in 2023.
+We recommend using the content shown below in coordination with our Online Preparation Planners in preparation for assessment for the TUI Airways Pilot Cadet Programme in 2024.

 A Super Plus Subscription can be purchased instantly online and will provide access to the content shown below: